tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 - Breaking things down into essential elements (N/S and F/T) so that we can see them
 - Removing distracting surface shit

+## Process Idea

+There is soooo much here, hundreds of lines of just quotes, before I add my comments and interpretations.

+There is obviously enough here to motivate writing multiple articles.

+Idea: try to categorize each quote into one or more of the following categories of relevance:

+**Team Building**
+**Death and Our Personalities**
+**High Morality**

+I am already committed to writing a series of articles about **Team Building,** so now is a good time to start finding supporting material.

 # Possible Ending

 This short book was not published during his lifetime.